Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: System Model and Problem Formulation

-where $\mathbf{h}_{\mathrm{A}} \in \{ 0, 1 \}^M$ is a binary index vector with a single non-zero entry (i.e., $\|\mathbf{h}_{\mathrm{A}}\|_1=1$) to specify the user’s spatial angle among $M$ uniformly sampled angles.
-The identity matrix $\mathbf{I}_{2}$ is used to retain the CRA’s horizontal and vertical polarization gains at the intended user’s angular direction, thus facilitating subsequent interaction with the depolarized channel.
+which replicates the angular indices across two polarization states.
+The identity matrix $\mathbf{I}_{2}$ is used to retain the CRA’s horizontal and vertical polarization gains in the direction of the intended user, thus facilitating interaction with the subsequent depolarized channel $\boldsymbol{\Phi}$.